originally posted on Concept Hub

 So what has changed on the Internet that we now have this term “web 2.0?”

 So now there is a frenzy about what to do with all these people gathering and conversing online.
-How should a company protect it’s brand reputation?
-Do companies need to invest time and resources on learning more about bloggers?
+How should a company protect its brand reputation?
+Do companies need to invest time and resources in learning more about bloggers?
 Is there a threat or an opportunity that needs to be investigated?
 And, what are the rules of engagement?

 It seems to me that all of these questions about online communities are already being addressed offline.

 This morning a friend sent me a report that announced that Online Marketing Ranks second to In-Person for B2B in 2008.